humdrum-tools/humdrum-documentation/tool/record/index.md

 > ` record -q 10`

-might produce output such as the following `**MIDI` data.
+might produce output such as the following <span class="rep">MIDI</span> data.
 Notice the frequent occurrence of multiple-stops (more than one note-instruction in the spine). ``